 The latest analyst coverage could presage a bad day for Impro Precision Industries Limited (HKG:1286), with the covering analyst making across-the-board cuts to their statutory estimates that might leave shareholders a little shell-shocked.
 Revenue estimates were cut sharply as the analyst signalled a weaker outlook - perhaps a sign that investors should temper their expectations as well.
 Shares are up 7.5% to HK$2.57 in the past week.
 It will be interesting to see if this downgrade motivates investors to start selling their holdings.

 Following the downgrade, the consensus from solo analyst covering Impro Precision Industries is for revenues of HK$2.7b in 2020, implying a substantial 26% decline in sales compared to the last 12 months.
 Before the latest update, the analyst was foreseeing HK$3.4b of revenue in 2020.
 It looks like forecasts have become a fair bit less optimistic on Impro Precision Industries, given the pretty serious reduction to revenue estimates.

 Notably, the analyst has cut their price target 21% to HK$2.20, suggesting concerns around Impro Precision Industries' valuation.

-Looking at the bigger picture now, one of the ways we can make sense of these forecasts is to see how they measure up against both past performance and industry growth estimates.
-We would highlight that sales are expected to reverse, with the forecast 22% revenue decline a notable change from historical growth of 8.6% over the last five years.
-By contrast, our data suggests that other companies (with analyst coverage) in the same industry are forecast to see their revenue grow 0.8% annually for the foreseeable future.
-It's pretty clear that Questerre Energy's revenues are expected to perform substantially worse than the wider industry.
+Of course, another way to look at these forecasts is to place them into context against the industry itself.
+These estimates imply that sales are expected to slow, with a forecast revenue decline of 26%, a significant reduction from annual growth of 12% over the last three years.
+Compare this with our data, which suggests that other companies in the same industry are, in aggregate, expected to see their revenue grow 7.1% next year.
+It's pretty clear that Impro Precision Industries' revenues are expected to perform substantially worse than the wider industry.

 The Bottom Line